 - Pharmacological treatment and medication review with a Psychiatrist or GP (medical permit required to manage the medicaitons in Australia)

 - Treatment for any mental health conditions that occur along with ADHD

 Our psychologists recommended discussing your assessment, diagnosis and treatment needs with your trusted general practitioner as the first point of call.
 Should you need additional guidance you can request an appointment with one of our psychologists at Positive Wellbeing Psychology, as we can guide you on accessing necessary and holistic supports.
 This is important as effective treatment usually adopts a combination of medication and psychotherapy with a registered psychologist.

 The New England Journal of Medicine (2020) provided insightful findings on the pharmacological treatment for ADHD.
 Research shows pharmacological treatment options such as medication helps by decreasing the severity of inattention, hyperactivity, and impulsivity.
 This study indicated that within periods during which individuals diagnosed with ADHD were receiving medication, a significant improvement in academic functioning and a decrease in a range of other negative outcomes that can impact daily life.
 The study also indicated reduced risk of car accidents and substance use.

 At Positive Wellbeing Psychology, we are trained in evidence-based treatment approaches for ADHD.
 You can feel comfortable working together to help improve, understand, and manage symptoms of attention and hyperactivity.

 Need more immediate help?

 If you need immediate help or your life is in danger, please call ‘triple zero’ (000).
 If you are thinking of harming yourself, it is important to reach out for immediate support.
 If someone you know is at immediate risk of harm, please also call ‘triple zero’ (000) as a matter of urgency.

-For more information on immediate supports, please click here.
+For more information on immediate support, please click here.